maksimgm/engineering_blog/js_event_loop.md

 sayHi();
 ```

-1. `setTimeout` gets sent to the heap, then is immediately stored in the queue (after 10 milliseconds).
+1. `setTimeout` gets sent to the heap, then it is  stored in the queue (after 10 milliseconds).

 2. While `setTimeout` is in the queue, `sayHi();` is called and sent to the stack.
 This demonstrate the asynchronicity of javascript. under the hood, Javascript will not wait for other commands to execute.
 It will run as many commands as it can.

-3. The `sayHello();` executes and returns "Hi...now!".
+3. `sayHello();` executes and returns "Hi...now!".
 Then it pops off the stack since it has nothing else to do.

 4. Only, after, `sayHi();` is executed, the `setTimeout` moves from the queue to the stack and executes the `sayHello();` function.
 The stack must be empty before anything moves from the queue to the stack.